juaninicolai/chronocademy/NOTES.md

 - Implement Skills Page
   - initialize initial signup state as null to prevent pages from being accessible if not going through flow
-  - do backend stuff (database schemas, apis or form actions and mark skills to teach / learn and wire up on frontend) // WORK IN PROGRESS DONE check --wip-- commit
+  - do backend stuff (database schemas, apis or form actions and mark skills to teach / learn and wire up on frontend)
-    - skills tableS (teaching, learning)
+  - render available skills as select options
-    - profile description (user_data)
-  - schema validation
+  - finish sign up transaction
   - countries, skills, timezone table seeding
   - validate email on next